 South of the Lake District, Aysén is Chile’s least populated region, a land of fjords, glaciers, and rivers that remains off the beaten path – though probably not for long.

-Aysén is home to several stunning national parks and reserves, including Queulat National Park, known for its hanging glacier, and the new Patagonia Park, which protects varied wildlife and landscapes including grasslands, forests
+Aysén is home to several stunning national parks and reserves, including Queulat National Park, known for its hanging glacier, and the new Patagonia Park, which protects varied wildlife and landscapes including grasslands, forests and wetlands.
+In Laguna San Rafael National Park, boat cruises and kayaking tours visit the San Rafael Glacier, which calves into a lagoon.

 Whitewater kayakers and rafting enthusiasts will find plenty of adventure on the mighty Baker River and its tributaries.
 From Puerto Río Tranquilo, guided treks venture onto the impressive Exploradores Glacier, which can also be admired from an overlook, a short hike off the road.